kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 > - Be sure to copy the **entire** API key from your Spool dashboard, including the `spool_` prefix.
 > - **`NEXT_PUBLIC_SITE_URL` is required** - used for SEO metadata generation and production deployments.
 > - The package automatically connects to `spoolcms.com` - no additional URL configuration needed!
+> - **CORS is handled automatically** - your localhost development and production deployments will work seamlessly without any additional configuration.

 ---